-But that doesn't mean catastrophe is inevitable or that we should live in fear.
-At WWT, we believe there is power in uniting employees, customers, partners and communities against cyber threats.
+That doesn't mean catastrophe is inevitable or that we should live in fear.
+At WWT, we empower organizations and their employees, customers, partners and communities to stand together against cybersecurity threats.

 When we work together — across all departments of an organization, in partnership with vendors and between peer organizations — we are better equipped to keep our organizations and communities safe from the looming threat of breaches.